suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ---|---
-suit-text-vendor-name | Free text vendor name suit-text-model-name | Free text model name suit-text-vendor-domain | The domain used to create the vendor-id condition suit-text-model-info | The information used to create the class-id condition suit-text-component-description | Free text description of each component in the manifest suit-text-component-version | A free text representation of the component version
+suit-text-vendor-name | Free text vendor name suit-text-model-name | Free text model name suit-text-vendor-domain | The domain used to create the vendor-id condition (see {{uuid-identifiers}}) suit-text-model-info | The information used to create the class-id condition (see {{uuid-identifiers) suit-text-component-description | Free text description of each component in the manifest suit-text-component-version | A free text representation of the component version